-Mori, Satoh, and their collaborators were able to find and contact ex-POW Thomas C. Cartwright, Pilot-in-Command of the Lonesome Lady, along with the families of the young U.S. servicemen who died in Hiroshima in August, 1945.
+With Satoh’s help, Mori was able to find and contact ex-POW Thomas C. Cartwright, Pilot-in-Command of the B-24 bomber Lonesome Lady, along with the families of the young U.S. servicemen who died in Hiroshima in August, 1945.
 Mori's complete narrative, The Secret History of the American POWs Killed by the Atomic Bomb, is the authorized English version of Mr. Mori’s text.
 His factual chronicle honors the memory of the American POWs and the more than 140,000 Japanese, Koreans, and others in Hiroshima who perished under the atomic bomb.

 This site honors the Hiroshima POWs including Thomas Cartwright, historian Mr. Shigeaki Mori, and all of the people affected by the atomic bombing of Hiroshima and Nagasaki.
 We recognize the grace and magnanimity of the 8-year-old boy, Shigeaki Mori, who lost his childhood in a holocaust and as an adult gained peace and the world's admiration.
 He chose to love "the enemy".
 Now age 81, Mr. Mori personifies what humanity can aspire to become.